Rafael Devers Preview, Player Props: Red Sox vs. Royals

-The Boston Red Sox and Rafael Devers (.357 slugging percentage over his past 10 games, including one homer), take on starter Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Friday at 8:10 PM ET.
+The Boston Red Sox, including Rafael Devers (.220 slugging percentage in past 10 games, including no home run), battle starting pitcher Alec Marsh and the Kansas City Royals at Kauffman Stadium, Saturday at 7:10 PM ET.

-He had a hitless showing in his previous game (0-for-4 with an RBI) against the Astros.
+He had a one-hit showing in his last game (1-for-3) against the Royals.

 Rafael Devers Game Info & Props vs. the Royals